-6 Conclusions
+6 Summary

-A probabilistic navigational model for modeling the user behavior while browsing hypermedia documents is developed.
+In this paper, we have develop a probabilistic navigational model for modeling the user behavior while browsing hypermedia documents.
 This model is used to calculate the expected number of accesses to each hypermedia document from each site.
-Synchronization constraints for presenting the MDOs of hypermedia documents are modeled by using the OCPN specification.
+The synchronization constraints for presenting the MDOs of hypermedia documents are modeled by using the OCPN specification.
 A cost model is developed to calculate the average response time observed by the end-users while browsing a set of hypermedia documents for a given allocation of MDOs.
 This cost model is generalized to take into consider end-user interaction while accessing MDOs, and limited buffer space constraints at the end-user site.
-After that, two MDO data allocation algorithms, one based on Hill-climbing heuristic, and other based on Probabilistic Random search are proposed.
-The two algorithms use extreme approaches: a high complexity extensive incremental strategy and a fast random search.
-Results indicate that there is a trade-off between execution time and solution quality.
-The random search algorithm is cost-effective if fast execution is desired.
-If the solution quality is the more prominent factor, the Hill-Climbing approach is a viable choice for small problem sizes.
+We have also proposed an MDO data allocation algorithm based on Hill-climbing heuristic.
+Results indicate that there is a trade-off between execution time and solution quality and the proposed algorithm is a viable choice for small problem sizes.